 The ACO Nordic Group, as one of the actors in the construction market, has identified and reacted in different ways to the risks here below mentioned.
-We understand risk is inherent to business, therefore our approach is that risk avoidance is not always the optimal answer and to ensure the business sustainability on a long run requires an deep understanding of the nature of the risk, its probability and the potential impacts in terms of economic performance, social repercussions and environmental consequences.
+We understand risk is inherent to business; therefore, our approach is that risk avoidance is not always the optimal answer and to ensure the business sustainability on a long run requires a deep understanding of the nature of the risk, its probability and the potential impacts in terms of economic performance, social repercussions and environmental consequences.
 From that point of view, we have reached the following different conclusions:

-Credit risk: as part of the economical cycles the construction sector suffers during its valley periods of recurrent bankruptcies of construction companies, which put in danger the profitability and business continuity of all other upstream supply chain contributors (wholesalers and producers).
-In that sense, ACO Nordic Group has adopted a policy of ensuring the credit risk, despite a rather positive history and a business environment in most of the markets in which we operate which are both, healthy in the levels of indebtedness and have good track records on debt repayment.
+Credit risk: as part of the economic cycles, the construction sector suffers during its valley periods of recurrent bankruptcies of construction companies, which put in danger the profitability and business continuity of all other upstream supply chain contributors (wholesalers and producers).
+In that sense, ACO Nordic Group has adopted a policy of ensuring the credit risk, despite a rather positive history and a business environment in most of the markets in which we operate which are both, healthy in the levels of indebtedness and have good records on debt repayment.

 Currency exchange risk: The ACO Nordic Group A/S consolidates' its financial statements in Danish Kroner and is therefore exposed to the fluctuations of any other currencies bringing cash inflows (Swedish and Norwegian Kroner and Polish Zloty) or outflows (mainly Eurozone suppliers).
 In that sense, the ACO Nordic Group A/S has a centralized policy to hedge the currency exchange risk against fluctuations in SEK, NOK and PLN.
 The DKK remains pegged to the EUR with fluctuation bands of +/-2.25% around a central exchange of 7.46038 DKK/EUR, for which we have decided not to hedge the risk on EUR currency.

-Liquidity risk: ACO Nordic Group has a consolidated equity ratio of 61% which is considered very healthy and count currently with credit facilities granted mainly through our Nordic banking partners: Danske Bank and Nordea.
-Our operations in Poland are also supported through Mbank, affiliate of the Commerzbank.
+Liquidity risk: ACO Nordic Group has a consolidated equity ratio of 63% which is considered very healthy and count currently with credit facilities granted mainly through our Nordic banking partners: Danske Bank and Nordea.
+Our operations in Poland are also supported through Mbank, affiliate of Commerzbank.

 Market risk: As mentioned before, the construction market has very pro-cyclical characteristics, with profound impacts on the activity level, forcing all the competitors to be reactive in terms of pricing, organizational structure and having always to ensure maximal operational efficiency.
-In this sense, the ACO Nordic Group has been working during the positive market coyuncture recent years to modernize our IT systems and be as close as possible to our customer needs, in order to sense, as soon as possible, changes on market trends.
+In this sense, the ACO Nordic Group has been working during the recent, positive market conjuncture, years to modernize our IT systems and be as close as possible to our customer needs, in order to sense, as soon as possible, changes on market trends.

-Operational risks: We know that human intervention is prone to mistakes, so we are working also on the implementation of a meaningful and flexible system of internal controls.
-This system is intended to balance the efficiency on the operations with the limitation of the risk of misstatements and fraud.
-The target is not only linked to the financial statements, but more generally to the execution of the operations carried in by the ACO Nordic Group A/S and its affiliates.
+Operational risks: We know that human intervention is prone to mistakes, so during 2019 we reviewed, together with our auditors, the implementation of the internal controls' software "Impero", intended to balance the efficiency on the operations with the limitation of the risk of misstatements and fraud.
+The target is not only linked to the financial statements, but, more generally to the execution of the operations carried in by the ACO Nordic